 What areas do we cover?

-We proudly cover all areas in the Poconos Mountains.
+We proudly cover all areas in the Poconos Mountains and Lake Wallenpaupack areas.
 Including, but not limited to the following counties:

 How does a septic system work?